InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/interfaces.md

-  contractAddress: string; // Smart contract address of the token on Ethereum decimals?: number; // Number of decimal places for the token (e.g., 18 for ETH, 6 for USDC) image?: string; // URL to the token's icon/logo image
-  price: number; // Current price of the token in USD symbol?: string; // Token symbol (e.g., ETH, USDC, DAI)
+  contractAddress: string; // Smart contract address of the token on Ethereum decimals?: number; // Number of decimal places for the token (e.g., 18 for ETH, 6 for USDC) image?: string; // URL to the token's icon/logo image price?: number; // Current price of the token in USD symbol?: string; // Token symbol (e.g., ETH, USDC, DAI)
   tokenIndex: number; // Unique identifier for the token within INTMAX network
   tokenType: TokenType; // Type classification of the token